 5. Rapid Development

 Everyone wants their application to be faster and have more features, and they want it yesterday.
 NoSQL databases make it easy to change the way data is stored, or change the queries being run.
-Huge changes to data can be accomplished with simple refactoring and batch processing, rather than complex migration scripts and outages, and its even easier to take nodes in a cluster offline for changes and add them back as the new master server replication features will take care of syncing up data and propagating the new data design out to the other servers in a cluster.
+Huge changes to data can be accomplished with simple refactoring and batch processing, rather than complex migration scripts and outages, and it’s even easier to take nodes in a cluster offline for changes and add them back as the new master server — replication features will take care of syncing up data and propagating the new data design out to the other servers in a cluster.

 Non-relational databases have been around for a long time.
 The recent NoSQL movement has brought many new products to the market.
 Far from a passing fad, these new databases are being adopted across the board from young companies like Foursquare, Facebook and Netflix as well as at traditional companies like Yahoo, Google, Bank of America and Comcast.
 These companies are already deploying NoSQL databases in production to handle data analysis, fraud detection and bulk data processing.

 Jeremiah Peschka is an emerging technology expert with Quest Software.
 Jeremiah works with different software to identify new techniques and trends in the world of data storage.
 Over the course of his career, Jeremiah has worked as a systems administrator, developer and DBA.
 Previously, Jeremiah spent two years at Cass Information Systems, a utility billing provider.
 Jeremiah is involved in the Professional Association for SQL Server.
 When he is not volunteering with the development community, he can be found blogging about data storage, relational databases and software development at Facility9.
-He can also be found on Twitter at @peschkaj and via email at email@example.com.
+He can also be found on Twitter at @peschkaj and via email at [email protected].